Default Authentication Mode - Login Page

-- A custom implementation for calling remote webservice is also sometimes used.
+- A custom implementation for calling remote web services can also be used.

-When users are dealt through directory abstraction (so 90% of the cases), the Nuxeo Platform provides user interfaces (and REST APIs) for handling:
+When users are dealt with through the directory abstraction (so 90% of the cases), the Nuxeo Platform provides user interfaces (and REST APIs) for handling:

-- Groups CRUD and assignment by administrator (including management of sub-groups)
+- Group CRUD and assignment by administrators (including management of sub-groups).

-- User and groups search (for filling a metadata, assigning an ACL, selecting a specific user in a search filter,...)
+- User and group search (for filling in a metadata, assigning an ACL, selecting a specific user in a search filter,...).

-- User invitation: A Nuxeo addon adds to default Nuxeo Platform UI and services for inviting by email a future user that would not have yet an account in the platform
+- Nuxeo Platform User Registration: a Nuxeo addon that adds to the default Nuxeo Platform UI and services for inviting by email an external user.

-It is also possible to declare a set of "virtual" users, that are defined in the application although they don't exist on the user directory the instance is plugged to.
+It is also possible to declare a set of "virtual" users that are defined in the application although they don't exist in the user directory the Nuxeo instance is plugged to.